Frostbite in Children

 Dress your child warmly in layers.
 Make sure ears, fingers, and toes are well covered.

-Change clothing if it becomes wet, especially socks and mittens.
+Change your child's clothing if it becomes wet, especially socks, hats, and mittens.

 Be alert for early signs of frostnip and frostbite and teach your child what signs to watch for.